-The experiment was performed near Dürnast Experimental Station (N 48°24'32", E 11°43'20") within a rectangular meadow with an approximate size of 90 x 30 m from mid-June until mid-July 2015.
-Only the part where the tansy plants were placed was mown (7 x 7 m).
+The experiment was performed near Dürnast Experimental Station (N 48°24'32".
+E 11°43'20") within a rectangular meadow with an approximate size of 90 × 30 m from mid-June until mid-July 2015.
+Only the part where the tansy plants were placed was mown $(7 \times 7 \text{ m})$ .
 High grass and a variety of flowering plants surrounded the experimental area, ensuring sufficient habitat for natural enemies.
 The plants were transferred from the greenhouse to the field site and watered twice a day with tap water in case of no rain.
-Tube-like cages with a height of 30 cm and a diameter of 13 cm made out of PET transparencies (IP 2912, H. Brunner GmbH, Achern, Germany) were placed on top of each pot and sealed (Fig. 2).
+Tube-like cages with a height of 30 cm and a diameter of 13 cm made out of PET transparencies (IP 2,912, H. Brunner GmbH, Achern, Germany) were placed on top of each pot and sealed (Figure 2).
 The cages contained a fine mesh on one side to allow ventilation and the top of each cage was closed with a removable mesh lid.
-PVC-tubes (1 m length) were connected from the ant colonies to the cages allowing ants to enter the cages.
-Insect glue (Raupenleim grün, Schacht, Braunschweig, Germany) was used around the top of the cages and a fine mesh sealing the bottom of the pot to prevent ants from entering the cages opportunistically (Fig. 2).
+PVC tubes (1 m length) were connected from the ant colonies to the cages allowing ants to enter the cages.
+Insect glue (Raupenleim grün, Schacht, Braunschweig, Germany) was used around the top of the cages and a fine mesh sealing the bottom of the pot to prevent ants from entering the cages opportunistically (Figure 2).

-Ants were allowed to access the plants immediately after placing the plants outside (June 21st).
-At the beginning the mesh lids on top of the cages were closed to prevent predators from accessing the plants until start of the experiment.
-One day later (June 22^{nd}) we added 10 1st instar larvae, 10 $2^{nd}/3^{rd}$ instar larvae and 5 4th instar larvae/adult aphids to each plant, allowing them to settle overnight.
-On the next day (June 23^{rd}) the aphids were counted and missing aphids (same age structure) were replaced the next day.
-On June 25th (day zero of the experiment) the numbers of aphids per plant were re-counted and the experimental cages were opened in the predator treatments.
+Ants were allowed to access the plants immediately after placing the plants outside (21 June).
+At the beginning, the mesh lids on top of the cages were closed to prevent predators from accessing the plants until start of the experiment.
+One day later (22 June), we added 10 × 1st instar larvae, $10 \times 2nd/3rd$ instar larvae and $5 \times 4th$ instar larvae/adult aphids to each plant, allowing them to settle overnight.
+On the next day (23 June), the aphids were counted and missing aphids (same age structure) were replaced

+FIGURE 2 Experimental design: cages for predator and/or ant exclusion.
+Fine mesh was used to avoid aphid and ant movement between plants.
+Insect glue (Raupenleim grün) is a sticky substance, across which ants and other walking invertebrates cannot pass, and this was used to minimise access to plants by naturally occurring ants while allowing access to flying predator species (particularly important for the ant absence, predator present treatment combination) the next day.
+On 25 June (day zero of the experiment), the numbers of aphids per plant were recounted, and the experimental cages were opened in the predator treatments.
 Aphids, ants and predators in each cage were counted with a mechanical counter on days 2, 4, 6, 8, 11, 14, 17 and 20.
 The order of counting the cages (from 9 a.m. to 4 p.m.) was randomised every day to avoid diurnal effects.
 If no ant could be encountered on a plant, five ants were collected from the corresponding colony and transferred to the plant (these ants were not counted).
-At the end of the experiment on July 15th the aboveground biomass of each tansy plant was measured by drying plants at 70 °C for three days for dry weight determination.
+At the end of the experiment on 15 July, the above-ground biomass of each tansy plant was measured by drying plants at 70°C for three days for dry weight determination.